 13. EVENTIDE BREWING

 Visit Eventide‘s tasting room on Tuesdays for great beer…and they’ll give 10% of the proceeds (and any additional donations) back to the community.

-Arches focuses on classic lagers, but also brew many American styles and several Euro-inspired ales.
-We love that they built out the space themselves…and that “water chemistry” is their secret super power.
+Arches focus on classic lagers, but also brew many American styles and several Euro-inspired ales.
+We love that they built out the space themselves…and that “water chemistry” is their secret superpower.

 6240, 2003 S Bibb Dr | Tucker | 833-752-2400